HIV Western Blot Test: A Comprehensive Guide

 Significance of the Test:

 This Test is highly accurate to confirm the diagnosis of HIV infection.
-It’s used in conjunction with other diagnostic tests, such as ELISA or rapid HIV test, to confirm the diagnosis of HIV infection.
+It is used with other diagnostic tests.
+Examples include ELISA or a rapid HIV test to confirm the diagnosis of HIV infection.
 The test is also used to detect HIV infection in newborns born for HIV-positive mothers.

 Frequently Asked Questions (FAQs):